aditya19111/Project-1-Credibility-Score-for-Articles-Sources-References/Deliverable_2/README.md

 Python Function: A function designed to evaluate the URL of each reference.
 Input Argument: The URL of the reference.
 Output: A JSON object containing

+**The deliverable 2**

+Objective: Provide an in-depth analysis and report on the algorithmic approach and scientific research supporting the credibility scoring.
+Deliverables:
+A comprehensive report covering:
+The underlying algorithm used and its rationale.
+Literature review of existing models and techniques for credibility assessment.
+Justification of chosen methodologies, including both ML-based and rule-based approaches if applicable.
+Documentation to guide future iterations and refinements.